Q. What is the history of AYM?

 Q. Who is AYM Staff?

-Bill Buchanan is the Executive Director of AYM.
-Debbie Alford is the Mission Immersion Director.
+Bill Buchanan is the Executive Director of Youth Mission Co.
+The Mission Immersion Director for AYM is Rev. Michael Pousos.
 AYM employs college interns for the summer season.
 AYM relies on countless volunteers, board members and adjunct staff to keep us up and running.
 Thanks be to God!

 Q. How do I register?